gulu43/ShowOnly/README.md

 # Password

-For import Button
-Import
-import

-For settings Button
-Settings
+Import or import is password for Importing the media<br/>
+Settings is password for Settings in navigation bar

 ---

 ## Features